hpsaturn/hpsaturn.github.io/_posts/2026-03-21-openstreetmap-tiles-for-eink-displays.md

 python osm_tile_to_eink.py Tiles tiles_grey --mode bw
 ```

 The `Tiles` directory should be inside the Maperitive directory.
-The original tiles will remain unmodified, so you can keep a backup for TFT screens or other color devices.
+The original tiles will remain unmodified, so you can keep a backup for TFT screens or other color devices, or for future post-processing modifications.

 ## Transfer Tiles to SD